Rise and shine!

 Kloof Street House

-In a striking Victorian building, set back from the bustling high street, a fantastical dining experience awaits.
-Inside, Gatsby-esque furnishings (think: lofty ceilings, deep-buttoned leather sofas and dark-wood floors) set the scene, while a garden courtyard provides the backdrop for laidback weekend jazz brunches.
+In a striking Victorian building, set back from the bustling high street, a fantastical brunch experience awaits.
+Inside, Gatsby-esque furnishings (think: lofty ceilings, deep-buttoned leather sofas and dark-wood floors) set the scene, while garden courtyards at the front and back provide the backdrop for laidback summer brunches (especially on Sundays from 1pm when live jazz provides the soundtrack).
+In winter grab a cosy table beside one of the three fireplaces.
 Expect the likes of eggs Benedict with smoked Norwegian salmon, smoked bacon, or mushrooms and spinach; or a traditional breakfast with a teriyaki beef-banger twist.
-The classic steak, egg and chips combo is elevated with Chalmar sirloin and red wine and parsley compound butter.
+The classic steak, egg and chips combo is elevated with Chalmar sirloin and red wine and parsley compound butter, or keep it simple with avo toast and poached eggs, or a berry- and honey-embellished granola bowl.

 Breakfast served Tuesday – Sunday, 10am – 4pm